passcod/defnew/README.md

 Recall that Defnew is all about handling C ABI data.
 To do that, it needs to know the precise layout of the data.
-So in this "normalised" output, it includes a lot of information that is defaulted or platform-dependent when we use the shorter, human-friendly forms before.
+So in this "normalised" output, it includes a lot of information that is defaulted or platform-dependent when we use the shorter, human-friendly forms from before.

 Above, we didn't specify an endianness.
 That defaults to `native`, and on my platform (x86_64), this works out to `little`.
 We didn't specify a minimum alignment for the struct, so defnew